-The directors of ERGO Insurance NV/SA will at least collectively possess knowledge and experience in the following areas:
+The directors of ERGO Insurance NV/SA will at least collectively possess knowledge and experience in the following areas :

 - insurance, reinsurance and financial markets;

 - business strategy and business models;

 - the system of governance;

 - financial and actuarial literacy;

 - the legal and regulatory context and requirements;

 - the internal model (risk model);

 - planning, controlling and reporting;

 - life and non-life insurance technical knowledge;

 - asset management;

 - accounting and auditing;

-- internal controls and risk management;
+- internal controls and risk management, and compliance;

 - information and communication technology;

 - remuneration;

 - organisation and change management;

 - fitness and propriety;

-- human resources management.
+- human resources and team management;

+- anti-money laundering;

+- information technology and security;

+- climate and environmental risk.

-Collective qualification requirements have also been developed in the Fit & Proper policy in terms of skills and professional behaviour for the members of the governing bodies.
+Collective qualification requirements have also been developed in the Fit & Proper Policy in terms of skills and professional behaviour for the members of the governing bodies.